 A restaurant owner in Denver was staring down a slow January.
 Revenue dropped 35% from November, but rent, payroll, and her food suppliers didn't care about seasonality.
 She needed $60K to bridge two months.
 Her bank wanted two years of tax returns and three weeks to make a decision.
 She didn't have three weeks.

 That's how restaurant funding actually works in 2026.
 Not through your bank.
 Not through some broker with a 1-800 number.
 Through lenders who understand food service cash flow.
+This is true whether you're running a Cuban café in Florida or a barbecue joint in Georgia — the playbook is the same.

 Funding by Restaurant Type